Calculate the Electrolyte Balance

 Why is Electrolyte Balance in the diet important?

-Electrolytes play a key role in the well-being of your animals.
+Electrolytes play a key role in the welfare of your animals, whether pig electrolytes or poultry electrolytes.

 As for us humans, your animals use minerals (such as sodium, potassium, chloride, calcium and magnesium) to regulate the physico-chemical parameters of their organism, in particular the acid-base balance.
 These minerals come from what they eat and drink.